KratosMultiphysics/Kratos/INSTALL.md

         * [Download Python](http://www.python.org/downloads/)

-        Please, take special care to download a installer that suits your desired architecture <span style="color:red">x86 for 32 bits</span>  compilations and <span style="color:red">x86_64 for 64 bits</span>  compilations.
+        Please, take special care to download a installer that suits your desired architecture **x86 for 32 bits**  compilations and **x86_64 for 64 bits**  compilations.
 Otherwise it won't work.

     - Boost